 - Bereavement Allowance

-If your benefit is not listed above please call to check if we will accept it.
+If your benefit is not listed above (i.e. you are in receipt of a non-UK benefit or the benefit has only been introduced recently) please email firstname.lastname@example.org to check if we will accept it.

 BACP offers this reduction at the time of current renewal only and takes into consideration your situation at this point.
 We are unable to grant the reduction retrospectively, but also conversely we do not expect you to pay the full membership fee should your circumstances change within the membership year you were granted the reduction.
 It is your responsibility to inform BACP at each renewal about your eligibility for reduced membership subscriptions.
 Refunds will not be issued for fees previously paid where you had not declared your eligibility in that membership subscription year.